Murder of Anita Cobby: Trial

 The trial began in Sydney on 16 March 1987.
 Before proceedings began, Travers changed his plea to guilty.
 Sydney newspaper The Sun published a front-page story on the day the trial began, carrying the headline "ANITA MURDER MAN GUILTY" alongside a large image of Travers.
 The news story also referred to Michael Murphy as an unemployed prison escapee of no fixed address, and another in the same paper detailed Murphy's criminal convictions and his recent escape from Silverwater Correctional Centre, where he was serving a 25-year sentence for a string of burglaries and thefts.
 The jury was discharged due to the potentially prejudicial information published about Murphy.

 According to the medical examiner's report, Cobby's body showed extensive bruising on her head, breasts, face, shoulders, groin, thighs and legs consistent with "a systematic beating", including a "blow of considerable force around the right eye".
 She also had lacerations on her hips, thighs and legs from the barbed wire, several cuts to her neck resulting in the severing of her ear and windpipe and near decapitation, and many cuts to her hands and fingers, resulting in the near severing of three of her fingers, which likely occurred when she raised her hands to her face trying to protect herself from the knife.
 The medical examiner later testified that after Cobby's throat was cut, she would have died within two minutes.
 He also testified that some radio bulletins purportedly based on his own report contained misinformation about the type and extent of Cobby's injuries.
 She was not mutilated apart from the slashing of her throat and hands, there had been no attack with a knife on her stomach or genitals, and her shoulders had not been dislocated.

 The trial for the remaining members of the gang lasted 54 days, with the men's defence relying on convincing the jury of their minimal involvement in the beating and murder.
-On 10 June 1987, all four were found guilty of sexual assault and murder.
+On 10 June 1987, all five were found guilty of sexual assault and murder.
 On 16 June, they were each sentenced in the Supreme Court of New South Wales to life imprisonment plus additional time without the possibility of parole.
 Justice Alan Maxwell described the crime as, "One of the most horrifying physical and sexual assaults.
 This was a calculated killing done in cold blood.
 The Executive should grant the same degree of mercy they bestowed on their victim."